ViyyapuSirisha/M1_Application_Calender/2_Design/Structural Diagram/README.md

 When reading a structure diagram start at the top and work towards the bottom.

-If a level contains more than one branch, read from left to right before moving to the next level.
+If a level contains more than one branch,read from left to right before moving to the next level.